woodsts/u-boot/doc/develop/devicetree/control.rst

 devicetree at runtime, for example if an earlier bootloader stage creates it and passes it to U-Boot.

+If CONFIG_OF_BLOBLIST is defined, the devicetree comes from a bloblist passed from a previous stage.

 If CONFIG_SANDBOX is defined, then it will be read from a file on startup.
 Use the -d flag to U-Boot to specify the file to read, -D for the default and -T for the test devicetree, used to run sandbox unit tests.